 - Provide an endorser: The endorser must pass a credit check and sign a promissory note.
 An email with the Loan Reference ID and an endorser packet will be mailed to the borrower.
 The endorser will need the Loan Reference ID to complete the paper packet or complete Endorser Addendum .
 The endorser must create a Federal PIN to sign in and go to "Endorse a PLUS Loan."

 - Credit Appeal -- "I want to provide documentation of extenuating circumstances:" A package of additional information will be automatically sent to the borrower who will be prompted to send an email with contact information to applicant services.

-If you obtain a loan with an endorser or through an appeal you will need to complete online credit counseling (in some cases in addition to entrance counseling).
+If you obtain a loan with an endorser or through an appeal you will need to Online credit counseling (in some cases in addition to entrance counseling).

 Terms and repayment information

-For 2018-19, the interest rate is fixed at 7.60%, effective July 1, 2018.
+The interest rate is fixed at 5.30%, effective July 1, 2020.
+For loans disbursed on or after July 1, 2021, the interest rate will be fixed at 6.28%.
 This means the interest rate will not change throughout the life of the loan.

 The Department of Education charges an origination fee on the principal amount of each Graduate Direct PLUS Loan.
 The fee is deducted proportionately from each disbursement of your loan.

 - Loans disbursed between Oct.
 1 2020 and Oct.
 1 2021 have an origination fee of 4.228%